wizmik12/hugo-academic/content/publication/2023/CMIG1/index.md

 ---
-title: "Crowdsourcing Segmentation of Histopathological Images Using Annotations Provided by Medical Students"
+title: "Are you sure it’s an artifact?
+Artifact detection and uncertainty quantification in histological images"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Neel Kanwal
 - admin
-- Pablo Morales-Álvarez
+- Umay Kiraz
-- Lee A. D. Cooper
+- Tahlita C.M.
+Zuiverloon
 - Rafael Molina
-- Aggelos K. Katsaggelos
+- Kjersti Engan

 # Author notes (optional)
 #author_notes: